bacabano/F5_CABANO_DEYMIER/README.md

 <a name="pres"></a>
 ## Presentation
 ***
-Lyriczz is an application which allows you to search and find the lyrics from any song using the https://api.lyrics.ovh/v1/ API.
+Lyriczz is an application which allows you to search and find the lyrics from any song using the lyrics.ovh API (https://lyricsovh.docs.apiary.io/#?ref=apilist.fun).
 You just need to enter the artist and the name of the song.

 ***Note that to develop this application, we used the emulator Nexus 5X API 30.***